 Both TradingView and TrendSpider offer data and charts for a wide variety of markets.
-Both platforms cover US stocks (on the NYSE, NASDAQ, and AMEX exchanges plus the OTC markets), although only TradingView covers international exchanges.
+Both platforms cover US stocks (NYSE, NASDAQ, and AMEX exchanges, plus OTC markets), although only TradingView covers international exchanges.
 You can get delayed data for more than 50 exchanges across North America, Europe, Asia, and Africa for free, or purchase real-time data for just a few dollars per exchange.

 Both platforms also offer real-time data for forex, cryptocurrencies, US commodity futures, and major global indices.
 TradingView also covers the bond market, which TrendSpider does not.

 It’s hard to heap enough praise onto the scanners that both TradingView and TrendSpider have created.
-They are two of the best options available for scanning any of the markets these platforms provide data for.
-Both scanners are highly visual and enable you to mix and match technical indicators (that is, apply indicators on indicators), so you don’t need to deal with coding to create a complex scan.
+They are two of the best options available for scanning any of the markets these platforms cover.
+Both scanners are highly visual and enable you to mix and match technical indicators (that is, apply indicators on indicators).
+So, you don’t need to deal with coding to create a complex scan.